 It’s raining.
 It’s snowing.
 It’s super-hot outside.
 If it seems like Mother Nature is working against the idea of the kids having fun, take another look.
 Collect a cup of rain water to use when painting, set tissue paper on a piece of paper in the rain to make a colorful print, bring snow inside and use it to make a melting water color painting or put a cup of crayons or oil pastels out in the hot summer until they are mushy enough to use as finger paints.

-Now that you can make your child's crafting easier, are you looking for some imaginative art activities?
+Now that you can make your child's crafting easier with these easy art hacks, are you looking for some imaginative art activities?
 Check out and follow my Pinterest board for ideas!